 My Story

-Now, that fortress around myself that I spent my whole life protecting had been destroyed in an instant.
+After years of building that fortress around me, it was all destroyed in an instant.
 It came crumbling down all around me, leaving me to sift through the rubble of the two lives I was leading to try and discover which parts were the real me.
 No more secrets, no more lies, not even with myself.
 I had to take a long hard look at who I was and the decisions I had made.
-I finally realized I needed help and that I needed to go on a journey of recovery.
+I finally realized I needed help and that I needed to go on a long journey of recovery.

 In the first few days, I was convinced everyone would abandon me and that I would be on this journey alone.
 But to my surprise, not only was I not abandoned, but I was surrounded by loved ones who committed to surrounding me with love and support.
-While I did cause immense pain to my family, I’ve spent the last five years becoming closer to them then I had ever been before as I finally let them know the real me.
+While I did cause immense pain to my friends and family, I’ve spent the last seven years becoming closer to them than I had ever been before as I finally let them know the real me.
 As it turns out, the real me wasn’t a monster at all.
 Sure, I made some monstrous mistakes, but those mistakes don’t define me.
 I was just wounded and didn’t know how to find recovery on my own.
-Now I’ve found it, thanks not only to my support system but thanks to quality therapy and 12-Step programs as well (the latter two have a lot of negative stigmas against them that I intend to address in later posts).
+Now I’ve found it, thanks not only to my support system but thanks to quality therapy and 12-Step programs as well.

 *While I’m happy with where I am, it was a painfully difficult road to get this far.
 I’ve intentionally left my story vague for the safety and privacy of my family and I request that decision be respected.